brttd/display-whisper/app/help/presentation.md

 # Changing Display Output
 The _Display Menu_ in the Control window has buttons for enabling & disabling display output for each available screen.
-There are also 5 keyboard shortcuts:
 * `control.keyboard.disableDisplay` Turn off display output for all screens
-* `control.keyboard.toggleDisplayScreen1` Toggle display output for screen 1.
-* `control.keyboard.toggleDisplayScreen2` Toggle display output for screen 2.
-* `control.keyboard.toggleDisplayScreen3` Toggle display output for screen 3.
-* `control.keyboard.toggleDisplayScreen4` Toggle display output for screen 4.

->**Note:**
-Using a keyboard shortcut for a screen which isn't available will have no effect.

 ## Display Size And Appearance
 Because multiple screens (each with a different size) can simultaneously be used for display output, there is one "master" display size used.
 All display outputs will scale from the master display size to fit their specific size.